annotation/text-fabric/tf/docs/about/usefunc.md

 or collections of individual volumes of it.
 If your work is confined to a volume or collection, it might pay off to load only the relevant pieces of the corpus.
-Text-Fabric will maintain the details of the relationship between the parts and the whole.
+TF will maintain the details of the relationship between the parts and the whole.

 !!! caution "Volumes and collections"